 Check Home Depot’s site for tools like trimmers and edgers, chainsaws, drain cleaners and moving equipment.
 You can rent supplies by the hour, day, week or month.

 For example, say you want a cement mixer to build a fire pit in your yard.
-You can purchase a Kushlan motor cement mixer for $397 or rent the same one for $46 a day.
-You’ll save more than $300 for equipment you’ll probably only use once, which is much easier on your wallet and you won’t have to store it in your garage.
+You can purchase a Kushlan motor cement mixer for $457 or rent a very comparable one for $47 a day.
+You’ll save more than $400 for equipment you’ll probably only use once, which is much easier on your wallet and you won’t have to store it in your garage.

-If you want a discount on a Home Depot product, ask for it.
-Consumer and money-saving expert Andrea Woroch said it can work.
+If you want a discount on a product at The Home Depot, ask for it.
+Consumer and money-saving expert, Andrea Woroch, said it can work.

 Sales associates usually don’t have the power to give you a better deal.
-But if you ask to speak to a manager, he might be more willing to negotiate with you to seal the deal, Woroch said.
+But if you ask to speak with one of the managers, they might be more willing to negotiate with you to seal the deal, Woroch said.